Message Passing Interface

 More information from the developers of each MPI distribution can be found here:

 Finally, OpenMPI is quite flexible, and on InfiniBand we see better performance than with Intel MPI and MVAPICH2.
 However, it is not ABI compatible with the other MPIs that we provide.
-If you have any doubts on what MPI to use, contact us.
+Still, as of late 2023, it is the most versatile MPI distribution across the heterogeneous CHPC resources which is why it is our choice for building most applications.

 Note that in the past we have provided separate MPI builds for different clusters.
 Since these days most MPIs provide flexible interfaces for multiple networks, we provide single builds for all clusters and allow for changing the default network interface at runtime.